chrismcclurg/FSCIL-ACS/README.md

-# Few-Shot Class Incremental Learning (FSCIL) with Active Class Selection (ACS) in Minecraft
+# FSCIL with Active Class Selection (ACS) in Minecraft
 Running an incremental learning algorithm (CBCL) in a Minecraft simulation environment (Malmo).